Posttraumatic Stress Disorder, PTSD Diagnosis and Treatment

 Dr. Fenn: Depending on the particular symptom, people can learn specific containment strategies.
 The overall treatment of PTSD would probably be the same for long-term resolution of the disorder.
 Although a good therapist will tailor the treatment to your issues.

 efe: How does one differentiate this from other anxiety disorders?
-They seems so closely linked.
+They seem so closely linked.

 Dr. Fenn: They are related.
 Differentiation depends on chronicity, the specific symptom profile, and on how people react to the anxiety.
 OCD, for example, is an anxiety disorder where the compulsive symptoms are attempts to control the anxiety.
 So the reaction defines the problem in that sense.
 The short answer to your question is, it depends on how the symptoms fit the diagnostic profiles that have been defined.